MSUSAzureAccelerators/Intelligent-Document-Processing-Accelerator/README.md

 ### Step2 - Customization

 The demo contains built-in data set for doing a plug and play scenario.
-However, before you start the deployment, you can customize the solution to use the set of forms you would like to demonstrate.
+However, before you start the deployment, you can customize the accelerator to use the set of forms you would like to demonstrate.
 You can also skip this step if you do not want to use your own custom data.

 #### Built in Dataset